alex23lemm/blogdown_source/content/posts/2021-01-03-using-amazon-rekognition-custom-labels-from-r/index.en.md

 In short, you need to have an IAM admin user with programmatic access to the AWS API and you need to save the user's access key ID and secret access key as R environment variables:

 * You need to have access to an AWS account using an IAM user.
-[AWS Free Tier](https://aws.amazon.com/de/free/) does also work for this workshop.

 * The IAM user needs to come with security credentials that allows him to access AWS (1) [programmatically via the API](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) using an **access key ID** and a **secret access key** and (2) via the AWS Management Console.